mjordan/islandora_bagger/README.md

 # Required.
 How to name the Bag directory (or file if serialized).
 One of 'nid' or 'uuid'.
 bag_name: nid

+# Optional.
+Template for the Bag name.
+The % is replaced by the nid or uuid (depending on
+# the value of "bag_name") in the name of the Bag directory (or file if serialized).
+If absent,
+# the bare value of the nid or uuid is used.
+# my_repository_%

 # Both temp_dir and output_dir are required.
 temp_dir: /tmp/islandora_bagger_temp
 output_dir: /tmp